bytewx/aptes/README.md

 # APTES - Advanced Penetration Testing and Exploitation Suite

-A comprehensive automated security assessment framework for reconnaissance, pre-exploitation, exploitation, and post-exploitation phases.
+A comprehensive automated security assessment framework for reconnaissance, pre-exploitation, and exploitation phases.

 ## New Features